 Counties that DSHS determines to be affected by an ongoing exposure to a disease that is designated as reportable under Texas Health and Safety Code, Section 81.048 are considered eligible areas for practice in Texas.
-Per federal legislation, the area must also be in a federally designated area or count as a flex spot under the flex option.
-DSHS has determined that for the federal fiscal year (FFY) 2022 application cycle, there are no counties that meet the criteria under Texas Health and Safety Code, Section 81.048.
+Per federal legislation, the area must also be in a federally designated shortage area or count as a flex spot under the flex option.
+DSHS has determined that for the federal fiscal year (FFY) 2024 application cycle, there are no counties that meet the criteria under Texas Health and Safety Code, Section 81.048.

-C30-2023.03 - POPULATION-BASED HPSAS
+C30-2024.03 - POPULATION HPSAS

-If the practice site is in a population based HPSA, the sponsor must obtain verification from the program that the site is eligible prior to submitting the application.
+Practice sites located in a population HPSA must obtain verification of site eligibility from the Program prior to submitting the application.
 Eligible sites must:

-- Accept Medicaid or Children's Health Insurance Program (CHIP) - Have at least 30 percent of patient visits in the prior year paid with Medicaid or CHIP, paid on a sliding fee scale, or considered indigent or charity care
+- Accept Medicaid or Children's Health Insurance Program (CHIP) and - Have at least 30 percent of patient visits in the prior year paid with Medicaid or CHIP, paid on a sliding fee scale, or considered indigent or charity care